Indonesia flag

-Postal codes for Ketambe range from 24652 to 24662 in Aceh, Aceh Tenggara, Indonesia.
-The table below lists ZIP codes and postcodes for places within Ketambe.
+Postal Codes (Kode pos) for Ketambe range from 24652 to 24662 in Aceh Tenggara, Aceh, Indonesia.
+To find exact Postal Codes and postcodes within Ketambe, choose from the districts below.

 Postal Codes for Places in Ketambe